 5. Click Restore or Open to preview before restoring.

 If built-in methods don’t help, a reliable data recovery tool is your best bet.
-MyRecover is a professional tool specifically designed to help users recover files deleted by virus, accidental deletion, or system crashes.
+MyRecover is a professional tool specifically designed to help users recover files deleted by a virus, accidental deletion, or system crashes.

 Why choose MyRecover?